Showing Collections: 21 - 33 of 33

 Abstract The Robert Wiebe Papers consist of biographical, correspondence, financial, University, department, teaching, advising, presentation, publication, and typescript files.
 Materials dating from approximately 1980 to 2000 form the bulk of the series.Dating from 1949 to 2000, the biographical materials consist of research reports, curriculum vitae, press releases, and obituaries documenting Wiebe's education and career in academia.
 Spanning from 1974 to 1993, family history includes Wiebe's...

-Abstract Zucker took a Ph.D. in history from Northwestern in August, 1972.
-The topic of his doctoral dissertation was The Free Negro Question: Race Relations in Ante-Bellum Illinois, 1801-1860.
-Zucker's papers fill four boxes and date largely from the term of his studies at Northwestern.
+Abstract Charles N. Zucker was awarded a Ph.D. in history from Northwestern University in August, 1972.
+The title of his doctoral dissertation was The Free Negro Question: Race Relations in Ante-Bellum Illinois, 1801-1860.
+Zucker's papers fill four boxes and date largely from the time of his studies at Northwestern.
 Included are extensive course, lecture, and reading notes, syllabi, bibliographies, examinations, and other curricular materials.

 - Subject: History--Study and teaching X

 - Melville J. Herskovits Library of African Studies 2

 - Northwestern University (Evanston, Ill.).
 Department of History 18

 - Brace, Richard M. (Richard Munthe), 1915-1977 2